martinring/thesis/src/3-Self-Verification.md

 instantiation cannot be done at the design time, because at that point the instantiating values are still unknown.
 Therefore, the proofs must be rerun if the values of the configuration variables are changed.

+![Design flow for verification after deployment.
+We start with modelling the system behaviour, then derive an implementation and verification conditions.
+By proving the verification conditions we make sure the system behaves as specified.
+Due to the large search space, the proofs are not possible pre-deployment.
+But instantiation of the configuration variables reduces the size of the search space significantly and makes proofs possible post-deployment.](design-flow.svg){#fig:design-flow}